-We organize Ready Communities using existing social structures.
+Organize Ready Communities using existing social structures.

 Communities that have social connectivity and geographical proximity make good Ready Communities.
 They tend to have a reason for existing independent of WPV-Ready.
 Most of these communities are already connected via an email distribution list and annual gatherings.
 Examples include: Home Owner Associations (HOAs), Neighborhood Watch groups, and physical neighborhoods with common purpose.
 There are many existing social communities within the district.
 Social communities can be as big as Ladera and Portola Valley Ranch, or as small as a neighborhood with a few houses.
 Outreach within a social community has been shown to be effective because it is personal.
 Personal contact and outreach from someone you know is highly influential.
-Ready Communities can and have been built from scratch but require more diligence to maintain over time.

-We treat volunteers as a precious and scarce resource.
+Treat volunteers as a precious and scarce resource.

 Connect adjacent Ready Communities to share insights and best practices.

-Just as cities and counties have Mutual Aid Agreements that allow them to form more effective teams during a crisis by agreeing on their basic organization well ahead of time, Ready Communities are encouraged to coordinate communication and other resources with neighboring Ready Communities.
+Just as cities and counties have mutual aid agreements that allow them to form more effective teams during a crisis by agreeing on their basic organization well ahead of time, Ready Communities are encouraged to coordinate communication and other resources with neighboring Ready Communities.
 This is how a small natural community can gain much more "strength in numbers" when that is needed.

 Acknowledge that many Divisions have been successful and continue to have value.